 Mom looks for Christ

-Learning of His death sentence, Dear Mom went with St. John to find her Son.
+Learning of His death sentence by crucifixion, Dear Mom went with St. John to find her Son.
 Her skin pale, her eyes red from tears, she fell and prayed.
 She asked John if she could bear to see her son in this state and John told her she would grieve if she did not take this chance.

 Christ falls for the second time

 When the procession arrived, Christ saw His mother and fell again.
 Dear Mom, seeing only her Son, ran through the crowd and embraced Him.
 He beheld her love, and then picked up His cross and proceeded forward.

 At this fall, the Pharisees feared He would die before He could be crucified, so the soldiers procured Simon of Cyrene to carry the cross for Him.

 Simon did not want to, but when he saw the weeping and yet heavenly face of Christ, he took on the cross.